a3y3/Ripcom/README.md

 # What is Ripcom?
 Ripcom is an implementation of the Routing Information Protocol ([RIP v2](https://www.google.com "Click to see the RFC")), written from scratch in Java. `Rover.java` represents a Rover on Mars.
 Several of these Rovers communicate with each other and find the shortest path between them using RIP.

 Using this shortest path, these Rovers can transmit a large file reliably through the Ripcom protocol.
-See RipomProtocol.pdf for more details.
+See RipomProtocol.md for more details.

 ### How to build:
 Compile Rover and dependencies using `javac *.java`